milanglacier/minuet-ai.nvim/README.md

     performance = {
         -- It is recommended to increase the timeout duration due to -- the typically slower response speed of LLMs compared to -- other completion sources.
-While this adjustment is -- automatically handled in manual completion mode by Minuet, -- you need to configure this option yourself when using -- auto-completion mode.
+This is not needed when you only -- need manual completion.
         fetching_timeout = 2000,
     },
 }